 Iris has several types.
-This are some settings which many people use and I selected for you to get how Iris works more quickly.
+These are some settings which many people use and I selected for you to understand how Iris works more quickly.

-Basically this are some different preset values made by me and in this article I will explain which every type does and when to use it.
+Basically , these are some different preset values that I made, and in this article I will explain what every type does and when to use it.

-Health mode are the presets which I and almost all users use.
+Health mode is the preset which I and almost all users use.
 It’s made for slight blue light and brightness reduction.
 It feels really good on the eyes and doesn’t change the colors much.

 Health mode during the night looks like this